 What Does EPDM Mean?

 EPDM means Ethylene Propylene Diene Monomer, which are the chemicals, or monomers, used in the production of synthetic EPDM sheets.
-The monomers found in the composition of EPDM sheets are blended together and is then put through the process of vulcanization to create a solid rubber-like material.
+The monomers found in the composition of EPDM sheets are blended together and are then put through the process of vulcanization to create a solid rubber-like material.
 They determine the physical and chemical properties of EPDM.
 For instance, “EPDM is a semi-crystalline material with ethylene-type crystal structures at higher ethylene contents, becoming essentially amorphous at ethylene contents that approach 50 wt%” (wikipedia.org).
 To further clarify, an amorphous polymer retains excellent flexibility at a wide temperature range (polymerdatabase.com).
 This means that ethylene propylene elastomer is a highly flexible and pliable material that is able to retain its flexibility in the face of abrasive temperatures.
 In addition to flexibility, the ethylene and propylene content in EPDM sheets give them their unique environmental resistance properties that allow an EPDM part to be used and left outdoors for extended periods of time without suffering damage.

 What Size Does EPDM Come In?

 EPDM is available in two set lengths of 20 feet and 50 feet and are also available in precut sizes and thicknesses.
-EPDM rubber manufacturers generally offer EPDM sheets in wide selection of gauge thicknesses of 1/16, 3/32, 1/8, 3/16, 1/4, 3/8, and 1/2 an inch; however, oftentimes, custom gauges are also available upon request.
-Additionally, EPDM sheets are offered in a set width of 36 inches, but custom widths up of 78 inches are available upon request.
+EPDM rubber manufacturers generally offer EPDM sheets in a wide selection of gauge thicknesses of 1/16, 3/32, 1/8, 3/16, 1/4, 3/8, and 1/2 of an inch; however, oftentimes, custom gauges are also available upon request.
+Additionally, EPDM sheets are offered in a set width of 36 inches, but custom widths of up of 78 inches are available upon request.
 The wide range of sizes and thicknesses allows you to choose which size is best suited for your project.
 Furthermore, because EPDM sheets are common materials used in the production of industrial seals and gaskets, EPDM rubber manufacturers are also able to custom cut industrial parts according to the specifications given by the customer.

 Why is EPDM Important?